openlegend/core-rules/core/src/04-wealth-equipment/01-chapter-four.md

 The **Heavy** column specifies whether or not the armor has the *heavy* property.
 Your character can carry a maximum number of *heavy* items equal to his Might score plus one.

-**Defense Bonus** indicates the bonus that your character gains to both his evasion defense.
+**Defense Bonus** indicates the bonus that your character gains to his evasion defense.

 **Speed Penalty** indicates the reduction in speed that your character suffers due to the bulkiness and weight of the armor.